Admissions Requirements (International): First Time in College

 It is assumed that applicants are in good health and able to maintain a serious program of study.
 Please

-see the Student Health Center section of the catalog or refer to www.barry.edu/healthservices for health requirements for international students residing in
+see the Student Health Services section of the catalog or refer to www.barry.edu/healthservices for health requirements for international students residing in

 Barry University housing.

-Note: Students may not reside in University housing or register for classes without having met the requirements of Barry University's Student Health Center.
+Note: Students may not reside in University housing or register for classes without having met the requirements of Barry University's Student Health Services.